CHRIS Wilder hailed his Oxford United side after a 2-0 victory over Southend United sent them top of npower League Two.

 The United manager said: “Good players take advantage of (the sending off) and I thought we were good players tonight.

 “Every one of them made really good decisions.
-“Sometimes it can be frustrating and a little bit scrappy, but they kept their patience, sucked people out of position and then put ourselves in positions to score.
+“Sometimes it can be frustrating and a little bit scrappy, but they kept their patience, sucked people out of position and then put ourselves in

 “It was good for Tommy to settle us down with the first goal and then it was great for him to finish it off.